 It’s important to talk with your healthcare providers about how much alcohol you drink.
 This will help us plan your care.

-Here are things you can do before your procedure to keep from having problems:
+Here are things you can do before your procedure to keep from having problems.

 - Be honest with your healthcare providers about how much alcohol you drink.

-- Tell your healthcare provider if you can’t stop drinking.
+- Tell your healthcare provider if you cannot stop drinking.

 About sleep apnea

-OSA can cause serious problems during and after procedure.
-Please tell us if you have sleep apnea or if you think you might have it.
-If you use a breathing machine (such as a CPAP machine) for sleep apnea, bring it with you the day of your procedure.
+OSA can cause serious problems during and after a procedure.
+Tell us if you have or think you might have sleep apnea.
+If you use a breathing device, such as a CPAP machine, bring it on the day of your procedure.

 Ask about your medications

 You may need to stop taking some of your medications before your procedure.
-Talk with your doctor about which medications are safe for you to stop taking.
-We have included some common examples below.
+Talk with your healthcare provider about which medications are safe for you to stop taking.
+We’ve included some common examples below.